 Ultimately, the findings revealed that dogs’ brains contain twice as many neurons as those of cats.
 Dogs’ cortical neurons outnumbered cats’ by 530 million to 250 million, to be exact.
 Meanwhile, golden retrievers won the day for the most cortical neurons of all animals studied, with 627 million.
 Check out even more unbelievable facts you never knew about your pooch.

 But if you’re ready to unleash your bragging rights as a dog person, proceed with caution.
 The researchers warned that the results shouldn’t be mistaken as the final word on this age-old battle.
 “Any argument about their cognitive capabilities at this point will be largely a matter of opinion until direct, systematic comparisons of cognitive capacity are performed across these and other species,” the researchers wrote.
+These “facts” about cats are all myths.

 In that case, let the debate rage on.
 Rest assured that’s not the only benefit of having a dog, though.
 Studies have also shown that your pooch can improve your sleep quality and even help you live longer.